JTLiberona/class-15/.github/PULL_REQUEST_TEMPLATE/Jose Tomas: bio.md

 Quality checks:

-- [ ] My markdown code is tidy and contains no mistakes
+- [x]My markdown code is tidy and contains no mistakes.
-- [ ] I have previewed my bio and it looks the way I like it
+- [x]I have previewed my bio and it looks the way I like it.

 <!--
   replace "x" with the number of your precourse issue an issue's number is listed when you search for it in the repo -->

-linked to #x
+linked to #16